project-flexos/asplos22-ae/experiments/fig-10_sqlite-exec-time/README.md

 compartments with EPT, PT2/3: two/three compartments with page-table-based isolation).

+### Plot

+The plot contains some hardcoded data.
+If you want to generate a plot for your new run, you will need to edit the plot script.
+The values that you will want to adapt are the labels in the latency plot (and potentially their position).

 ## Troubleshooting

 - **Problem**: The run script hangs while benchmarking CubicleOS, with messages